-There have been a number of recent developments concerning climate change since this Petition was filed with the Commission on September 22, 2015.
-The Petitioners request that the Honorable Commission take official or administrative notice of the recent developments in international climate law and foreign legal actions, cases, and investigations concerning climate change, some of which are "reminiscent" of the tobacco investigations and cases of the 1990s.
+The Petitioners request that the Honorable Commission take official or administrative notice of the recent developments in international climate law and foreign legal actions, cases, and investigations concerning climate change, and some of these are "reminiscent" of the tobacco investigations and cases of the 1990s.
 The parties, facts, scientific bases, and legal grounds in the recent actions, cases, and investigations are similar or relevant to or have a bearing in this Petition.
 This section provides an overview of (a) the Paris Agreement and (b) climate-related legal actions, cases, and investigations that are relevant to this Petition.